It is important that you take your medicine as prescribed by your doctor, including when and how to take it.

 When taking diabetes medicines, it is important to:

-- know what medicine you are taking and understand how it works.
+- Know what medicine you are taking and understand how it works.

-- ask about the potential side effects of the medicine.
+- Ask about the potential side effects of the medicine.
 These are also listed in the package insert.

-- inform your doctor immediately if you experience any reaction to the medicine.
+- Inform your doctor immediately if you experience any reaction to the medicine.

-Insulin - what is insulin?
+Insulin — what is it?

 Insulin is a hormone produced in the pancreas.
 It is needed to move glucose (sugar) from the bloodstream into the body’s cells, where it is used for energy.

 If you have type 1 diabetes, your pancreas does not make insulin.
 For this reason, you will always have to inject prescribed insulin.
 This is the only way for you to control your diabetes.